-Farfalle was always my favorite pasta shape growing up and now it is a favorite of Evan’s.
-Farfalle, also known as bowtie, means butterflies in Italian.
+Farfalle was always my favorite pasta shape growing up and is an especially fun shape to teach to children.
+Farfalle, often known as bowtie, translates to butterflies in Italian.
 It is a fairly easy pasta shape to make, but does take a little time to form each individual piece by hand.
-It is also a great way to get children involved.
-I used a basil pasta to make this particular batch and have included the recipe at the end of the post.

-Cut the dough into rectangles using the straight or crimped edge of a pastry cutter, 1 1/2 by 1 inch wide.
-If you don’t have one, you can use a pizza cutter.
+Cut the thin sheet of dough into rectangles about 1 1/2 inch x 1 inch using the straight or crimped edge of a pastry or pizza wheel.
 You can make the Farfalle larger (Farfallone) or smaller (Farfalline) by adjusting the size of the rectangles.

 Adapted from Taste of Home August & September 2008- Janine Colasurdo

-Add the eggs, flour, and olive oil.
-Process until dough comes together.
+- Add the eggs, flour, and olive oil.
+Process and slowly add the water as needed just until dough comes together.